Priority | Framework strategies | Score |

 How do we promote diversity and inclusion in leadership development programs?

-Do we ensure all employees have access to diversity and inclusion training and education, including the proper implementation of the agency-specific diversity and inclusion strategic plan?
+Do we ensure all employees have access to diversity and inclusion training and education,

 Are training opportunities equally distributed?